Funk carioca: Funk ostentação

 Funk ostentação is a sub-genre of Rio de Janeiro funk created in São Paulo in 2008.
 The lyrical and thematic content of songs in this style focuses mainly on conspicuous consumption, as well as a focus on materialistic activities, glorification of the style of urban life, and ambitions to leave the favela.
 Since then, funk ostentação has been strongly associated with the emerging nova classe média (new middle class) in Brazil.

 Proibidão

 Proibidão is a derivative of funk carioca related to prohibited practices.
 The content of the genre involves the sale of illegal drugs and the war against police agencies, as well as the glorification and praise of the drug cartels, similar to gangsta rap.

 Rasteirinha

 Rasteirinha or Raggafunk is a slower style of Rio de Janeiro funk that rests around 96 BPM and uses atabaques, tambourines and beatboxing.
 It also incorporates influences from reggaeton and axé.
 "Fuleragem" by MC WM is the best-known song of the Rasteirinha genre.

-Funk consciente

-This is a style of Funk Carioca that talks about the problems of the city, patriotism, and inspiring young people to follow their dreams and achieve their goals.